 How do healthcare professionals treat Peyronie disease?

 The goal of treatment is to scale back pain, attain a straight or close-to-straight penis, and restore and maintain the power to possess intercourse.
-Not all men with Peyronie’s disease need treatment. in very only a few cases, Peyronie’s disease goes away without treatment.
+Not all men with Peyronie’s disease need treatment. in very only few cases, Peyronie’s disease goes away without treatment.
 Also, you will not need treatment if you have- small plaques little or no curve to your penis no pain n problems with gender no urinary problems

 If you would like treatment, your urologist may recommend painless treatments or surgery reckoning on the severity of your symptoms, what proportion your penis curves, and whether your Peyronie’s disease is within the acute or chronic phase.
 Your urologist will discuss your treatment options with you and review possible side effects and outcomes.
 Besides treatment, your urologist may recommend lifestyle changes to scale back the chance of ED related to Peyronie’s disease.

-A urologist may recommend surgery to get rid of plaque or help straighten the penis during an erection.
+A urologist may recommend surgery to remove plaque or help straighten the penis during an erection.
 Surgery is also recommended for men who have Peyronie’s disease when symptoms haven’t improved erections or intercourse, or both, are painful the arch within the penis prevents sexual issues medical experts recommend you don’t need surgery until plaque Several sorts of surgeries to treat this disease.
 Your urologist will examine the plaque on your penis and consider the simplest form of surgery for you.
-An ultrasound NIH external link will show the precise location and size of the plaque. some men may develop complications after surgery, and sometimes surgery doesn’t correct some effects of the disease just like the shortening of the penis.
+An ultrasound NIH external link will show the precise location and size of the plaque. some men may develop complications after surgery, and sometimes surgery doesn’t correct some effects of the disease just as the shortening of the penis.